 THE WHY: For today and for tomorrow, The Green Fish Company was born out of the desire to offer consumers a sustainable, wild caught, low-Carbon, Protein and Omega-3 seafood product.
-We are delivering a premium, canned yellowfin tuna that is socially acceptable, traceable,
+We are delivering a premium, canned, yellowfin tuna that is socially acceptable, traceable from catch-to-can, and sustainably and responsibly sourced.

 THE WHAT: People, Purpose, Passion and Pride underpins us... we truly believe our canned tuna ticks more boxes for the artisanal-centric and consciously aware consumer than the majority of those available in the canned tuna space today.

 THE WHERE: St. Helena Island lies within the tropical South Atlantic Ocean and our cannery is located here.
-The island sits within [UN FAO-47] and is surrounded by a 200 nautical mile radius (175,000 square mile), Category VI, Marine Protected Area (MPA), managed by the UK's Marine Management Organisation (MMO).
-The MPA also receives support from the Blue Marine Foundation, and importantly, the island's fishery has exclusive rights to fish.
+The island sits within [UN FAO-47] and is surrounded by a 200 nautical mile radius (172,000 square mile), Category VI, Marine Protected Area (MPA) and Mission Blue-Hope Spot, managed by the UK's Marine Management Organisation (MMO).
+The MPA also receives support from the Blue Marine Foundation.
+The island's fishery has exclusive rights to fish within the MPA.

-THE GOOD NEWS: While the majority of the wider global tuna fishing industry seeks to find ways to undo decades of damage due to constant overfishing, the mandatory pole & line catch method adopted by the St. Helena fishery as its long-term quota management and responsible harvesting strategy is proving to have been the correct ethical decision.
-Because of this, the island's tuna fishery is healthy and thriving and our customers are assured they will enjoy premium, canned yellowfin tuna from St. Helena for generations to come.
+THE GOOD NEWS: While the wider global tuna fishing industry seeks to find ways to undo decades of damage due to constant overfishing and lack of investment into sustainable sourcing methods and technologies - the traditional and mandatory pole & line catch method adopted by both the St. Helena Government and its fishery, plus, the science-led quota management and responsible harvesting strategy, with a minimum catch size regulation, is paying dividends, because the island's tuna fishery is healthy and thriving.
+Our customers are assured they will enjoy premium, canned yellowfin tuna from St. Helena Island for generations to come.

-"From the top down, we must always make decisions that impact our community, our planet and our partners in a positive manner.
+"From the top down, we must always make decisions that impact our community, our planet and our partners in a positive, but sustainable manner.
 Safeguarding traditions, livelihoods and the invested interests of all stakeholders, will always remain paramount and at the core of everything we do."

-PEOPLE, PURPOSE, PASSION and PRIDE are the four all-important cornerstones that underpin our company, our success and our legacy.
+PEOPLE, PURPOSE, PASSION and PRIDE are the four all-important cornerstones that underpin our company and our success.
+These will also be our legacy.

 Our CORE VALUES are founded on responsibility and ocean stewardship and these will navigate the course of our business.
 As a team, we are resolute in our determination to uphold our values because if we compromise we won’t make a difference...and we will make a difference!

-COMMITMENT, COMMUNICATION and COURAGE will be the key drivers for delivering on our core values—ensuring our decisions always points us towards our intended goals.
+COMMITMENT, COMMUNICATION and COURAGE will be the key drivers for delivering on our core values—ensuring the business decisions we make as a collective team, always points us towards our intended sustainability and ethical goals.

 “For too long, we have been far too aggressive about extracting ocean wildlife and not appreciating that there are limits.
 We are nearing the point of no return”